-Students receive a stipend for 12 months (Fall, Spring, and Summer semesters) in each of the initial two years of enrollment.
+Students will receive a stipend for 60 months in accordance with the LGS guidelines.
 The stipends cover all graduate program-related effort and is considered to be full time effort.
 This includes coursework, comprehensive exams, graduate research assistantships, and teaching assistantships.
-These stipends are paid with LGS funds.
 All manner of support is contingent upon the student's continued good standing in the Doctoral Program.
-At the time that stipend support ends, students work collaboratively with their advisor/dissertation chair to identify a source for their stipend.
+Students in their third year and beyond work collaboratively with their advisor/dissertation chair to identify external funding sources for their stipend in.

 This might include: